Skincare · 9 min read ·

 How it shows up in our portfolio

 The G&M Australian Creams Lanolin Vitamin E Cream 200g is our headline lanolin SKU.
-TGA-listed, ISO 9001 manufactured, GS1-verifiable (prefix 93).
-For skincare buyers building an "Australian authentic" category, this belongs on the shortlist — it is widely stocked in Australian supermarkets and pharmacies, which makes its authenticity impossible to fake on the Australian retail audit trail.
+ISO 9001 manufactured, GS1-verifiable (prefix 93).
+For skincare buyers building an "Australian authentic" category, this belongs on the shortlist — it is widely stocked across Australian retail, which makes its authenticity easy to verify on the local supply audit trail.

 References